ALPHYPSYCHE/RUST/README.md

 ## 💠 Functions, Expressions & Statements

+Functions: Functions in Rust are blocks of code that perform a specific task.
+They are defined using the fn keyword followed by the function name, parameters, return type, and body.
+Functions can accept parameters, return values, and execute code when called.
+Rust function can return an expression, but not return a statement.

+Expressions: Expressions in Rust are code that produces a value.
+They can be simple values, function calls, or combinations of operators and operands that evaluate to a value.
+Expressions can be used in various contexts, such as assigning values to variables, passing arguments to functions, or returning values from functions. the expression will give you value. --> macro , function --> in 'let x = 20' the number 20 is an expression

-rust function can return an expression, but not return a statement. statement is like variable declaration --> let x = 20; --> it will not return any value. so you can not do this --> let x = let y = 20;
+Statements: Statements in Rust are instructions that perform actions but do not produce a value.
+Unlike expressions, statements are not evaluated to a value and are typically terminated with a semicolon ;.
+Examples of statements include variable declarations, function declarations, and control flow constructs like if, while, and for loops. statement is like variable declaration --> let x = 20; --> it will not return any value. so you can not do this --> let x = let y = 20;

-the expression will give you value. --> macro , function --> in 'let x = 20' the number 20 is an expression
+In summary, functions define reusable blocks of code, expressions produce values, and statements perform actions.

 ```rust
 fn main() {